Daycare Essentials Checklist: What to Pack for Daycare

 The baby drinks from the rim like any regular cup.

-One thing I should note if you have 2 little ones:
+One thing I should note if you have two little ones:

-So I decided to test out whether my toddler could even use this water bottle by pressing the button and then closing the lid.
+So, I decided to test whether my toddler could even use this water bottle by pressing the button and then closing the lid.

-Turns out she could so I bought another one for her to use at daycare.
+It turns out she could, so I bought another one for her to use at daycare.

-The only issue is that within the week, she had chewed off the straw!
+The only issue is that she had chewed off the straw within the week!

-Instead of getting a whole new water bottle, I got replacement straws which is much cheaper.
+Instead of getting a whole new water bottle, I got replacement straws, which are much cheaper.

 I was worried she was going to chew off this straw as well, but she didn’t.

-One tip about these straws: Make sure you clean them regularly as things can get trapped in there.
+One tip about these straws: Make sure you clean them regularly, as things can get trapped in them.

 7. Bib

-We eventually gave it to them anyways after our daughter kept coming home with food, paint and marker stains on her clothes.
+However, we eventually gave it to them anyway after our daughter kept coming home with food, paint, and marker stains on her clothes.

 Since she’s had the bib at daycare, there have been minimal or no stains!

-There are 2 bibs I like for different ages.
+There are two bibs I like for different ages.

 For 6-12 months, I loved these silicone bibs because they’re easy to put on and wipe down.